 Major selling points include quiet rooms and strong Wi-Fi signals across hotel spaces, including leisure areas, and cafes and pubs that can double as working hubs.

 The evolution of the hospitality environment continues to place pressure on staff, so it is important that they are supported with the skills to manage and oversee emergent trends.
-Industry recognised qualifications like the EMBA in Hospitality and Tourism Management from Learna provide professionals with knowledge on strategic planning and contemporary hospitality management, enabling success in an ever-evolving industry.
+Industry recognised qualifications like an Executive MBA provides professionals with knowledge on strategic planning and contemporary hospitality management, enabling success in an ever-evolving industry.

 Public opinion polls revealed increased consumer confidence in outdoor venues; however, reports suggest that just 40% of UK venues possess outdoor space.
 So any permanent move to facilitate more outdoor dining – which currently seems like a savvy move – would require investment, negotiation and a change in approach to long term planning in our towns and cities.